Electronic Speed Controller (ESC) for e-Skateboards 2023

 But then, there was a problem.

-These ESCs can be adapted to the eSkates, but they are not configured to fit eSkates out of the box.
-This could, thus, cause some compatibility problems or simply prevent it from giving the best out of it and therefore, the electric skateboard.
+These ESCs can be adapted to the e-Skates, but they are not configured to fit out of the box.
+This could, thus, cause some compatibility problems or prevent it from giving the best of it.

 Fortunately, we now have picks like the Hobbywing skateboard ESC and LingYi ESC to fix those issues.